-- (2) If at any time the stock estimate drops below 1,500,000 pounds, the DEM shall close the commercial fishery and the incidental catch fishery will be in effect until further notice. - c.
-Fall opening in the Menhaden Management Area: - (1) Beginning September 1 annually, the area south of a line extending from the Jamestown and Newport Bridges, and the area south of a line extending from Fogland Point to Sandy Point in the Sakonnet River, to the southern extent of the Management Area, will be open to the harvest of menhaden by purse seine provided that the state's quota has not been exhausted or if the Episodic Event Set Aside Program has been enacted in RI. - (2) Possession limit: 25,000 pounds per vessel per day. - 2.
-Commercial Vessel restrictions: - a.
-This section does not apply to small scale fisheries as defined in § 3.22.2(D)(1)(b) of this Part, or floating fish traps. - b.
-The use of purse seines shall be permitted only in accordance with the following terms and conditions: - (1) All nets shall be less than 100 fathoms (600 feet) in length and less than 15 fathoms (90 feet) in depth. - (2) All nets shall be marked with fluorescent-colored float buoys, distinguishable from the other float buoys on the net, at intervals of 50 feet. - (3) Annually, prior to use, all nets shall be inspected and certified as being in conformance with the provisions of this section by the DEM Division of Law Enforcement (DLE).
+- (1) Biomass Ceiling: When 50% of the estimated standing stock of menhaden stock present in the management area, above the minimum threshold amount of 1,500,000 pounds, is harvested, the DEM shall close the menhaden fishery until further notice. - (2) If at any time the stock estimate drops below 1,500,000 pounds, the DEM shall close the commercial fishery until further notice. - (3) Non-directed gear possession limit allowance: Upon closure of the fishery, the possession limit is 6,000 pounds per vessel per day for vessels utilizing non-directed gear. - 2.
+Purse seine restrictions: The use of purse seines in the Management Area shall be permitted only in accordance with the following terms and conditions: - a.
+All nets shall be less than 100 fathoms (600 feet) in length and less than 15 fathoms (90 feet) in depth. - All nets shall be marked with fluorescent-colored float buoys, distinguishable from the other float buoys on the net, at intervals of 50 feet. - c.
+Annually, prior to use, all nets shall be inspected and certified as being in conformance with the provisions of this section by the DEM Division of Law Enforcement (DLE).
 Once inspected and certified, a net may be used throughout the duration of the calendar year in which it was inspected, provided that it is not altered with regard to any of the provisions of this section.
-Any net that is altered with regard to any of the provisions of this section must be re-inspected and recertified prior to use. - c.
-The possession or taking of menhaden by a fishing vessel engaged in the commercial menhaden fishery is prohibited in the following areas:
+Any net that is altered with regard to any of the provisions of this section must be re-inspected and recertified prior to use.